 In my dissertation, I examine how workforce intermediaries - individuals who support jobseekers in their job search - help their unemployed clients.
 I analyze interviews, observations and archives associated with back-to-work programs for formerly incarcerated people.
 This work fits in a broader research agenda examining labor market dynamics, career transitions and inequality.
 Future research in this stream will continue to focus on the practices and processes that occur at the level of jobseekers, job-givers and intermediaries.

-This work echoes my broader interest in occupations and the changing nature of work.
 As employment structures become more flexible and new technologies continue to shape the workplace, individuals are adjusting their knowledge, expertise and practices to new models of work.
-I am especially interested in how individuals experience the changes that occur in their occupations.
+I especially focus on how individuals experience the changes and challenges that occur in their occupations.

-I am particularly interested in how relationships at work affect individuals' willingness and ability to change their environment, as well as how relationships at work impact individuals' responses to hardships and change.
+I am particularly interested in how relationships at work affect individuals' willingness and ability to change their environment, as well as their responses to hardships and change.
 This theoretical interest is influenced by scholarship on relationships at work, counter-normative behaviors and the meaning of work.